How to Tell If Jewelry Is Well Made

 The gallery (the inside of the setting, visible from below) is where the real information lives.
 On a prong setting, the undersides of the prongs should be finished to the same standard as the top.
 If the front face is polished and the undersides are rough and blocky, that’s information about what the maker considered worth finishing.
 On a bezel setting, the interior wall should have clean, even curves.
 Lumpy interior metalwork means the piece left the bench early.

 Also check for flash lines from the casting mold that weren’t cleaned up, and solder joins that look raised or discolored.
 A visible solder seam on a finished piece usually means the joint wasn’t fitted tightly enough before soldering, or the heat wasn’t controlled well, or both.
-On a $2,500 ring, that’s not character.
-That’s a quality control decision someone made about how much your money was worth.
+On a $2,500 ring, that seam is a quality control decision someone made about how much your money was worth.

 None of this requires training.
 Turn the piece over.
 Hold it up to the light.
 Take thirty seconds.
 Boutique staff will not find this strange.
 Experienced buyers do it.